clarotech/UkCoreSdkDocs/docs/extensions/MedicationTradeFamily.md

 # MedicationTradeFamily

-The SDK supports the extension via the methods below.
+The SDK supports this extension via the methods below.

 ## URL Definition